 Businesses looking to embrace eSIM need to consider the commercial implications of adopting the technology across their network.
 The flexibility will come at a cost.
 Traditionally, in the B2B and B2C mobile marketplaces, upfront device costs are spread out over the term of the contract which can vary between 12 and 36 months.

 The service provider has guaranteed business for the contract term and so spreading the cost of devices is easy.
 With an eSIM contract service providers may be reluctant to spread device costs and so businesses may be faced with a hefty up-front fee.
 Whether that fee is worth the flexibility and other benefits afforded by eSIM will be a crucial question that may determine the long-term viability of eSIM for businesses.

 This means a link must be established between all the major providers or an independent third-party organisation must manage the process.
 Fortunately, the GSMA has established a framework that many of the major mobile operators around the world have agreed to.
-The full whitepaper from March of last year is available to read here.
+The full white paper from March of last year is available to read the white paper here.

 What does the future of eSIM look like?

 Vodafone’s projections may turn out to be fairly accurate, but it is much harder to predict exactly which markets will be responsible for this growth.
 Apple and Samsung have started to offer embedded SIMs in their latest devices, and it is likely that other manufacturers will follow suit, but so far eSIM in consumer devices has not enabled much other than allowing users to utilise dual SIMs.

 Connected and IoT devices present a much greater opportunity for eSIM and could well end up informing some of the decisions that still lay ahead of network providers in terms of how much flexibility they will allow end-users to have.

 Interested in learning more about JT IoT eSIM solution?
 Contact one of our IoT experts for more details.